-- FEMP Screening Map: Interactive map examines the viability of three solar technologies in the United States with a high-level annualized economic calculation, with and without potential savings from available renewable energy incentives at the state and federal level.
-The tool suggests technology costs, calculates performance data, and calculates the economic value, such as levelized cost of energy ($/kWh), of a project using geospatial site data.
+- FEMP Screening Map: Interactive map examines the viability of three solar technologies in the United States with a high-level annualized economic calculation, with and without potential savings from available renewable energy incentives at the state and federal levels.
+The tool suggests technology costs, calculates performance data, and calculates the economic value, such as levelized cost of energy (dollars per kilowatt-hour), of a project using geospatial site data.

 - NREL Renewable Energy Maps: Collection of maps from the National Renewable Energy Laboratory (NREL) detail renewable energy resources across the United States, including biomass, geothermal, hydrogen, marine and hydrokinetic, solar, and wind.
 International maps are also available.

-- PVWatts Calculator: Estimates the energy production and cost of energy of grid-connected photovoltaic (PV) energy systems throughout the world to easily develop estimates of the performance of potential PV installations.
+- PVWatts Calculator: Estimates the energy production and cost of energy of grid-connected photovoltaic (PV) energy systems worldwide to easily develop estimates of the performance of potential PV installations.

 - FEMP Solar Hot Water System Calculator: Estimates the solar hot water system size that will work best in a federal facility and how much the system will cost.

 - NREL Renewable Energy Optimization (REopt) Tool: Identifies and prioritizes renewable energy projects at a single site or across a portfolio of sites in multiple cities, states, or countries, each with its own energy requirements, resources, goals, and constraints.
 See how REopt can help identify and prioritize potential renewable energy projects by mapping the levelized cost of energy–price spreads for solar PV and wind at federal facilities across the United States.

-- REopt Screening Analysis: Service available to FEMP or NREL clients, this analysis uses the REopt tool to identify potential renewable energy opportunities for single or multiple sites.
+- REopt Screening Analysis: This service is available to FEMP or NREL clients.
+The analysis uses the REopt tool to identify potential renewable energy opportunities for single or multiple sites.
 To conduct a REopt prescreening analysis, download the Excel file, complete the fields, and email the file back to firstname.lastname@example.org with "Request for REopt Prescreening Analysis" in the subject line.
-NREL will contact you within three business days to confirm receipt of data and to discuss the schedule for analysis results.
+NREL will contact you within 3 business days to confirm receipt of data and to discuss the schedule for analysis results.